 - Assisted with the clean-up and disassembly of booths.

-CV skills example: What do you bring to the table?
+Resume skills example: What do you bring to the table?

 Quite often, volunteers are looking to gain new skills or to simply get job experience.
 Hiring managers know this.
 So what can you do if you are in that situation?
-Play up your soft skills on your CV.
+Play up your soft skills on your resume.
 These are the qualities you need to be a good overall employee.
 They include time management, communication, and organization.

 Another area you can play up is your emotional intelligence.
 If you are targeting non-profits for your volunteer work, you may be dealing with sensitive issues, so the ability to handle your emotions and those of others can elevate your candidacy.